 - A13.
-It is in the interest of both the engaging party and the assurance practitioner that the assurance practitioner sends an engagement letter, preferably before the commencement of the engagement, to help in avoiding misunderstandings with respect to the engagement.
-The engagement letter documents and confirms the assurance practitioner's acceptance of the appointment, the objective and scope of the engagement, the extent of the assurance practitioner's responsibilities to the engaging party and the form of any reports. - A14.
-Matters that would be included in the engagement letter include: - (a) a listing of the assurance procedures to be performed as agreed upon between the parties; - (b) identification of intended users, including a class of user, entitled to use the report of factual findings; and - (c) a statement that the distribution of the report of factual findings would be restricted to the engaging party, who has agreed to the procedures to be performed, and the intended users identified.

-In addition, the assurance practitioner may consider attaching to the engagement letter a draft of the report of factual findings that will be issued, omitting the factual findings.
+Matters that would be included in the engagement letter include: - (a) confirmation of the assurance practitioner's acceptance of the appointment; - (b) the objective and scope of the engagement; - (c) the extent of the assurance practitioner's responsibilities to the engaging party - (d) a listing of the procedures to be performed as agreed upon between the parties; - (e) identification of intended users, including a class of user, entitled to use the report of factual findings; - (f) a statement that the distribution of the report of factual findings would be restricted to the engaging party, who has agreed to the procedures to be performed, and the intended users identified; and - (g) the form of any reports, which may be illustrated by attaching to the engagement letter a draft of the report of factual findings that will be issued, omitting the factual findings.